-Regrade requests are only permitted if you took the entire exam in pen.
-These requests must be made through a signed statement before the start of class one week after the exam was first passed back.
+Regrade requests must be made through a written statement before the start of class one week after the exam was first passed back.
 Extensions will only be permitted if you have a documented, university approved reason for missing the entire week after the exam was first passed back.
-If you request a regrade I may regrade your entire exam and your score could go up or down.
+If you request a regrade I may regrade your entire exam and your score could go up, down or stay the same.